Creating and Switching Branches in Git

 If you checkout a specific commit (not a branch):

-While working on a feature branch, other commits may land on main
+While working on a feature branch, other commits may land on main.
+To incorporate them:

 $ git switch feature/login-form